 Mermaids is passionate about supporting children, young people, and their families to achieve a happier life in the face of great adversity.
-We work to raise awareness about gender issues amongst professionals and the general public.
+We work to raise awareness about gender nonconformity in children and young people amongst professionals and the general public.
 We campaign for the recognition of gender dysphoria in young people and lobby for improvements in professional services.

 In light of recent events, and Mermaids becoming increasingly well known, we are aware of increased media and oppositional attention.
-Follwoing the recent court case in October 2106, we would like to draw attention to our recent press release about the judgement here, plus highlight the issues that have been brought into stark relief for parents with a link to a blog here.
+Following the court case in October 2016, we would like to draw attention to our recent press release about the judgement here, plus highlight the issues that have been brought into stark relief for parents with a link to a blog here.

 We were awarded the Community Group of the Year Award at the 2016 National Diversity Awards in September, we won the PinkNews Community Organisation of the Year in October 2016, were awarded the Charity of the Year in the Children and Young Peoples Awards in November and the Charity of the Year at the European Diversity Awards.
 Mermaids also came third in the Helpline of the Year Awards with Helplines Partnership.
 This is a huge boost for us and recognition of the work we do, and the extraordinary work of our volunteers.

 Formed in 1995 by a group of parents brought together by their children’s longstanding gender incongruence, Mermaids has evolved and grown to meet demand and offer appropriate resources to young people, their families and carers, and professionals working with gender variant young people.
 Formed primarily as a support group, our focus has widened dramatically over the last few years.

 Mermaids supports children and young people up to 20 years old who are gender diverse, and their families, and professionals involved in their care.